isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: The First 100 Years.md

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#353839">Why was "Bras Bassa" relabelled "Bras Basah"?
 This <a href="http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepresswk18990601-1.2.51">1899 newspaper article</a> explains.</span></summary>
 <br>
-<span style="font-weight: 400; font-size: 20px; font-style: italic; color:#353839">The new enamelled street signs being put up by the Municipality are blue on white, instead of the old white on blue...The spelling seems to have received some attention, the "Bras Bassa Road" becomes "Bras Basah Road".
-The latter gives some indication of the meaning of the name and send thoughts back to the padi fields that at one time occupied the valley stretching from Fort Canning eastward.</span>
+<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#778899">"The new enamelled street signs being put up by the Municipality are blue on white, instead of the old white on blue...The spelling seems to have received some attention, the "Bras Bassa Road" becomes "Bras Basah Road".
+The latter gives some indication of the meaning of the name and send thoughts back to the padi fields that at one time occupied the valley stretching from Fort Canning eastward."</span>

 </details>